dhbridge/curriculum/source/modules/2014-09-19-module09-write.markdown

 ### Opening a new file

 Our first step is to create and open a new file that we will save our search results to.
-In your "my_first_script.py" file, right after you declare the "all_records" variable, add:
+In your "my_first_script.py" file, right under the "all_records" variable, add:

 	f = open("search_results.json", "w")